Q14siX/home-assistant-dyndns-manager/README.md

 1. Go to **Settings → Devices & Services** in Home Assistant.
 2. Click **Add Integration**.
 3. Search for **DynDNS Manager**.
-4. Select the desired provider (DuckDNS, Strato, or Cloudflare).
+4. Select the desired provider (DuckDNS, Strato, Cloudflare, NoIP, or ALL-INKL).
 5. Enter the required credentials / API keys.
 6. Done!
 Your DynDNS entries will now be updated automatically.